Display Screen Health and Safety FAQs

 The best way to ensure your workstation is set-up correctly is by undertaking a health and safety DSE training course and then a workstation assessment undertaken by someone competent.

-How often should you take breaks from your desk, and for how long?
+How long should you take a break from your desk?

 The Health and Safety (Display Screen Equipment) Regulations 1992 suggest that breaks should be ‘periodically’ taken; there are no stated timings within the regulation.
 A suggestion would be as a guideline a break or change in activity of 5 minutes in every hour should be spent away from the screen or workstation.